joeokat/JoshuaOfosu/README.md

 # Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif) welcome to my Github profile, my name is Joshua Ofosu.

-## Aspiring UX Engineer
+## Aspiring UI Engineer

-I specialize in UI / UX Design mostly but for the past few months, Vuetify has been my life.
-I'm a self-taught, passionate UI / UX Designer interested in working for Startups and other companies in Tech.
-I am trying to be more creative and unique with Vuetify and Vue.js.
-Please feel free to contact me via LinkedIn.
+I specialize in UI Design mostly but for the past few months, NuxtJS has been my life.
+I'm a self-taught, passionate UI Designer interested in working for Startups and other companies.
+I am trying to be more creative and unique with Figma, Tailwind CSS, Vuetify and Vue's metaframework: NuxtJS.
+Please feel free to connect with me via LinkedIn.
 I'm always looking forward to an insightful conversation related to business and product development.

 - 🌍  I'm based in Accra, Ghana
 - 🖥️  See my UX Portfolio at [Behance](http://be.net/joeokat)
 - ✉️  You can contact me at [joeokat@gmail.com](mailto:joeokat@gmail.com)
 - 🚀  I'm currently working on [my Portfolio](http://github.com/joeokat)
-- 🧠  I'm learning Vue JS & Vuetify
+- 🧠  I'm learning Nuxt JS and Tailwind CSS
 - 🤝  I'm open to collaborating on interesting projects
 - ⚡  I am basically a Tech enthusiat.